uw-cmg/MAST-SEY/README.md

 ./mast_sey -e 350 -m 10000
 ```

-Thee examples directory contains examples that showcase most of the capabilities of the code.
+The [examples directory] (https://github.com/uw-cmg/MAST-SEY/tree/master/examples) contains examples that showcase most of the capabilities of the code.
 They serve as a tutorial for the code and also allow to reproduce the results presented in the paper which this code accompanies:
 Maciej P. Polak and Dane Morgan, *MAST-SEY: MAterial Simulation Toolkit for Secondary Electron Yield.
 A Monte Carlo Approach to Secondary Electron Emission Based On Complex Dielectric Functions*, Comput.
 Mater.
 Sci. **193** (2021), 110281 (https://doi.org/10.1016/j.commatsci.2021.110281)

-Two material systems are considered: copper and aluminium.
+Two material systems are considered: [copper] and [aluminium].

 Each directory contains all the neccessary input files and a set of commands that should be executed.
 It also contains a directory with the calculations already completed, for comparison.